 Other than compliance reviews, the rulemaking does not impose measurable costs beyond those imposed by law.
 Compliance reviews are performed at the institution level, covering all state-funded financial aid programs for which an institution disburses funds.
 Since the review itself covers multiple programs, the Commission cannot assign a direct cost to a specific program.
 Staff spend an estimated cumulative total of 40 hours on a compliance review for an institution, a fraction of which could be assigned to a specific program.
-Data obtained from institutions suggests that institutional staff spend under ten hours collecting the required documents, transmitting them to the Commission, answering questions, responding to findings, and developing corrective action plans, a fraction of which could be assigned to an individual program.
+Data obtained from institutions suggests that institutional staff spend less than ten hours collecting the required documents, transmitting them to the Commission, answering questions, responding to findings, and developing corrective action plans, of which time a fraction could be assigned to an individual program.